-The standard of living in Germany consistently ranks well in Mercer’s quality of living survey.
-In 2018, seven German cities featured in the top 30, three of which were in the top 10: Munich (3rd), Dusseldorf (6th), Frankfurt (7th), Berlin (13th), Hamburg (19th), Nuremberg (23rd), and Stuttgart (28th).
+The standard of living consistently ranks well in Mercer’s Quality of Living Survey, due in part to the cost of living in Germany.
+In 2018, seven German cities featured in the top 30, three of which were in the top 10: Munich (3rd), Düsseldorf (6th), Frankfurt (7th), Berlin (13th), Hamburg (19th), Nuremberg (23rd), and Stuttgart (28th).

 Berlin is one of the best value capital cities to live in Europe, although an influx of expats and creatives in recent years have influenced rent prices.

 The cost of living in Berlin is estimated to be: